mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ---

 ## Step 3.
-Send the image from the old laptop
+Send the image from the source laptop

-On the old laptop, we only need one piece of information: the path to the disk.
+On the source laptop, we only need one piece of information: the path to the disk.
 Use the same `parted -l` command from above to find it.
 On my system, it was `/dev/nvme0n1`.
 As before, save this in a variable.

 ```
 export SOURCE_DISK=/dev/nvme0n1
 ```

 The final step.
-This command will send every bit from the old laptop's disk across the network to the new laptop, where the waiting netcat server will write it to the new laptop's disk.
+This command will send every bit from the source laptop's disk across the network to the destination laptop, where the waiting netcat server will write it to the destination laptop's disk.

 This would be a good point to stop and make sure you understand every step thus far and (above all) make sure you're writing this data to the correct disk.
 When you're ready:

 ```
-dd bs=16M if=$SOURCE_DISK | nc $NEW_LAPTOP_IP 1234
+dd bs=16M if=$SOURCE_DISK | nc $DEST_LAPTOP_IP 1234
 ```

 The destination laptop will begin displaying statistics about the data as it streams in.